 5. Candace Cameron Bure

 Candace Cameron Bure grew up playing D.J.
 Tanner on "Full House," a role she reprised last year in the Netflix original spinoff series "Fuller House."
 She became a Christian as a preteen and has since starred in many made-for-TV movies, TV series, written three books and had a stint on the daytime talk show "The View."
 Bure has admitted to struggling with an eating disorder, and said to Fox News, "I love sharing the message that we were all uniquely created, and that's something to be celebrated."

 Read Also: Where to Go When You Leave Netflix

 Kristin Chenoweth is one of the hottest actors on Broadway and on the big screen.
 Chenoweth has spoken at Women of Faith conferences and has released multiple inspirational music albums.
 But not everyone agrees with her more progressive views on some Christian issues.
 Chenoweth responds, "I'm an actress and a singer and I'm also a Christian . . .
 I just want to be like Jesus, forgiving and loving and nonjudgmental, accepting of everyone even if they don't agree."

 Mel Gibson is a well-known conservative Catholic who produced the groundbreaking movie "The Passion of the Christ."
 Gibson has struggled with his faith since the movie was released, including marital difficulties and issues with drinking, as well as anti-Semitic remarks, but he has remained steadfast in his beliefs.
 He is currently working on a sequel to "The Passion" that focuses on the resurrection of Christ.

 Become a member of the Pure Flix Digital Streaming Service today.
-Click Here and start enjoying thousands of Christian movies, family-friendly originals, TV shows, and educational programming online anytime, from virtually anywhere, FREE for one month.
+Click Here and start enjoying thousands of Christian movies, family-friendly originals, TV shows, and educational programming online anytime, from virtually anywhere, on your FREE trial.